3demax/Staples/README.md

 If you include the `.django` extension in your Django templates, it will get removed, so the secondary extension should be the desired extension of the output. e.g. `index.html.django` or `index.django.html` become `index.html` and `sitemap.xml.django` or `sitemap.django.xml` become `sitemap.xml`

+The Django processor demonstrates two ways to use structure templates.
+The first is simply including it in the content directory, but prepended with `_` so it does not get copied over.
+The second, more semantic way, is to have a folder outside the content directory that is included in the TEMPLATE_DIRS variable.
+These templates can be referenced by templates inside the content directory, but are not touched by the general processing action.

 #### Required

 * [Django](http://www.djangoproject.com/) - any version that can handle the templates you give it
 * `settings.py` - placed in the same directory and defines TEMPLATE_DIRS

-The TEMPLATE_DIRS variable contains all the locations for the renderer to look for templates in:
+The TEMPLATE_DIRS variable contains all the locations for the renderer to look for templates in.
+These should be absolute paths.

     TEMPLATE_DIRS = (
-        os.path.join(ROOT_PATH,'content'),
+        os.path.join(ROOT_PATH, 'content'),
+        os.path.join(ROOT_PATH, 'templates'),
         ...
     )